 If, after thirty (30) days from the expiration of the 15-day cure period, the Member has not paid the full amount of due and unpaid membership dues, together with interest thereon, the Corporation may terminate the Member’s membership in the Corporation by the affirmative vote of at least a majority of the Corporation’s Board of Directors, provided notice of the intention to terminate the Member’s membership interest is provided to the Member.

 Notwithstanding the foregoing provisions of this Section 2.4, the Member shall have the opportunity to cure its default in the payment of membership dues pursuant to this Section 2.4(d) in the event that (i) the Member exercises its opportunity to cure within thirty (30) days of the termination of the 15-day cure period prescribed in the first sentence of this Section 2.4 (the “Cure Period”) and (ii) not more than two other defaults have occurred with respect to the Member during the prior twelve consecutive calendar months.
 In order to cure such default, prior to the end of the Cure Period, the Member must pay all of its unpaid membership dues to the Corporation, together with 10% per annum interest thereon for the account of the Corporation.
 In the event that the Member cures its default as provided in this Section 2.4(d) prior to the expiration of the Cure Period, the Corporation shall reinstate any voting privileges revoked pursuant to Section 2.4(a) and rescind any actions taken against the Member pursuant to Sections 2.4(b) and (c) as if the Member had not defaulted in its payment of membership dues hereunder.

+The Benefactor Members [or the Board] may change amount of the dues for each class of membership at its pleasure.

 Obligations of the Member.
 In addition to the obligation to pay membership dues in the manner set forth in Section 1 of this Agreement, the Member hereby represents, covenants and warrants as follows: